 Avail

-Avail is known for its rental listing features, but it also provides online rent collection, basic income tracking, and maintenance request management.
-As a Realtor.com-owned platform, it caters to landlords who want a mix of property marketing and rent management tools.
+Avail is known for its rental listing features, but it also offers online rent collection, basic income tracking, and maintenance request management.
+As a Realtor.com owned platform, it caters to landlords who want a mix of property marketing and rent management tools.

 Key features

-- Rent analysis report is available at an additional cost
+- The rent analysis report is available at an additional cost

 - Free rent receipt